offalynne/Input/docs/5.0/Input-Sources.md

 Input can run in one of five "source modes".
 These control how Input manages sources, if at all.
 You can change the source mode by using [`input_source_mode_set()`](Functions-(Sources)?id=input_source_mode_setmode) and you can return the current source mode with [`input_source_mode_get()`](Functions-(Sources)?id=input_source_mode_get).

 ?> Source modes replace the old "hotswap tick" and "source assignment tick" functions from version 4.

+Input defaults to running in "hotswap source mode" when you run your game, a behaviour controlled by [`INPUT_STARTING_SOURCE_MODE`](Configuration?id=source-modes).
+This means that player 0 will dynamically change source depending on what source the player is interacting with.
+You can read more about source modes below.
+You can also manually set any player's input source with [`input_source_set()`](Functions-(Sources)?id=input_source_setsource-playerindex-autoprofile).

 ### `INPUT_SOURCE_MODE.FIXED`